nguyentai090301/ANN_base_numpy/README.md

 # ANN_base_numpy
-This is repos contain code and data for nackpropagation neural network
+This is repos contain code and data for backpropagation neural network